The Clear

 one that got the biggest laugh.

-the same category you have people who have danced for years up
+contests I have seen where you have people who have danced for years

-against people who have been dancing for months.
+against people who have been dancing for a few months.

-Another common problem is that the flashiest couple often
+Another common problem in dance contests is that the flashiest couple often

 doesn't win.
-The crowd favorite is the couple who tries
+The crowd favorite is usually the couple who tries

-the toughest moves.
-Even though this couple pleases the audience,
+comes in second.
+Even though this couple may please the audience,

-they often lose to the couple with the
+they often lose to a couple that makes

-victory over the couples who take chances.
+victory over the exciting couple who dares to take chances.
 Since the

-"mistakes" are usually far too subtle for the average observer
+"mistakes" are usually too subtle for the average observer

 to notice, the crowd is often disgusted with decisions that make no